LostByteSoft/LinuxKernelMaker/README.md

 Files and what they do ?
 --------------------------------------------------------------------

-readme.md
-Used for ReadMe and version to compile.
-Write the kernel version you want to compile on the frst line.

-OPEN EACH FILE BEFORE EXECUTING, SOME VAR NEED TO BE CHANGED.
+OPEN EACH FILE BEFORE EXECUTING, SOME VARIABLES NEED TO BE CHANGED.

 ![Screenshot](var_1.jpg)